ratze-capstone-dcse/ratze_controller/WALL_FOLLOW_LOGIC.md

 - Adjust TURN_DELAY parameter (in header.h)
 - Use encoder counts for precise calibration
 - Test on actual maze walls and adjust timing

+**Robot spins indefinitely**
+- Check FORWARD_AFTER_TURN_DURATION (increase to 500-600ms)
+- Verify sensor readings after turn with debug output
+- Ensure SIDE_WALL_THRESHOLD is appropriate for your maze
+- Check that opposite wall is actually detected after turn

+**Robot doesn't move after turning**
+- This is normal if front is blocked or no wall detected!
+- Check debug: "Cannot move forward - front blocked or no wall detected"
+- Verify sensors are reading correctly
+- May need to adjust FRONT_THRESHOLD or SIDE_WALL_THRESHOLD